 My advice to you?
 Be open-minded and flexible.
 Sometimes life pulls you in ways you never imagined and letting yourself go every now and then can be extremely rewarding.

 Personal Fun Facts?
-I am a huge fan of tattoos, love long-distance running, I am working towards becoming a certified personal trainer through the National Academy of Sports Medicine (NASM), nature is my passion, I was the only non-Christian student at my alma mater, I have eaten a whole pack of oreos cookies in one sitting, and absolutely adore dogs (I am the proud dad of five of rescue mutts).
+I am a huge fan of tattoos, love long-distance running, I am working towards becoming a NASM certified personal trainer through the National Academy of Sports Medicine (NASM), nature is my passion, I was the only non-Christian student at my alma mater, I have eaten a whole pack of oreos cookies in one sitting, and absolutely adore dogs (I am the proud dad of five of rescue mutts).